amnn/3rd-year-report/report.md

-To justify \textit{modal learn}, we will first show that the expected number of membership queries made by \textit{reset learn} grows exponentially with the error rate of the owner, and then try to guage the improvement on this that
+To justify \textit{modal learn}, we will first show that the expected number of membership queries made by \textit{reset learn} grows exponentially with the error rate of the owner, and then try to gauge the improvement on this that
 \textit{modal learn} provides.

 \begin{align*}